- Location: Northern Illinois University, Naperville, IL

 The Midwest Leadership Institute will focus on successful outcomes in local government that require a deep understanding of interpersonal leadership.
 David M. Limardi, ICMA Midwest Regional Director, Robert R. Kiely.
-Jr., David E. Morrison, M.D., and Daven Morrison, M.D., will lead participants through an intensive five-day program designed to address the challenges facing local government professionals.
+Jr., David E. Morrison, M.D., and Daven Morrison, M.D., will lead participants through an intensive four-and-a-half day program designed to address the challenges facing local government professionals.
 This Institute is an expansion to Limardi's workshop, Interpersonal Leadership & the New Order of Things.

 What can be expected as a result of attending the Institute?

 An opportunity to discuss many of the most challenging interpersonal leadership challenges facing local government management professionals today with two experienced local government professionals and two organizational psychiatrists who have served the profession for over 40 years.
 Organizational and individual performance issues will be discussed and dissected with suggested strategies for addressing a myriad of issues.